mir-dataset-loaders/mirdata/docs/source/contributing.rst

 We recommend to install `pyenv <https://github.com/pyenv/pyenv#installation>`_ to manage your Python versions and install all ``mirdata`` requirements.
-You will want to install the latest versions of Python 3.6 and 3.7.
 Once ``pyenv`` and the Python versions are configured, install ``pytest``.
 Make sure you installed all the pytest plugins to automatically test your code successfully.
 Finally, run:

 .. code-block:: bash